-If you choose the remote coaching route, make sure you keep reading and stay up to date on the new trends and ideas driving the industry.
+If you choose the remote coaching route, make sure you keep reading and stay up to date on the new trends and ideas driving the industry here in our blog.

 We hope you enjoyed reading this article.
 To turn what you’ve learned into maximum goal achievement for your clients, don’t forget to start your $1 month of Quenza today.